musa-q/Collesseum-Walk-Around/README.md

 With RenderDoc you can capture mesh from Google Earth and store as a .rdc file.
 From here, I imported this .rdc file into Blender and removed unwanted mesh and trimmed the map area down, then exported this as a .obj and .mtl file.

-To run, simply run the file "Collesseum Walk Around.html" and it should open in a browser, but may take a few moments to load, as textures and 3D models are being loaded.
+To run, simply run the file "index.html" and it should open in a browser, but may take a few moments to load, as textures and 3D models are being loaded.
 <br />
 <br />